jjbailey/sentinal/README.md

 ### Simple Log Monitor

-sentinal can monitor and process logs when they reach a specified size.
+sentinal, using inotify, can monitor and process logs when they reach a specified size.
-A sentinal section for SLM must not set `command`; `template` and `postcmd` must be set.
+A sentinal section for SLM must not set `command`;
+`template`, `postcmd`, and `loglimit` must be set.

 In this example, sentinal runs logrotate on chattyapp.log when the log exceeds 50MiB in size: